Frederick-88/asia-property-frontend/README.md

 - skeleton loader
 - edit & delete

-5. Wishlists
+5. Revenue/Payment History

-- sorting & search
-- skeleton loader
-- edit & delete

-6. Featured List ( optional - can try implement payment logic here )

-- sorting & search
-- skeleton loader
-- edit & delete
+- mock revenue chart
+- paid how many percent with card number, by bank transfers, by cash

-7. About Us
+6. About Us

 - about us page like in public site

-8. Settings
+7. Settings

 - Add Options ( Listing, Wishlists, Agents, FeaturedList, Users etc )